home-assistant/home-assistant.io/source/hassio/installation.markdown

 6. You will be able to reach your installation at `http://hassio.local:8123` (if your router supports mDNS, otherwise see below).

-7. It is important to provide yourself proper access and the Hassio custom cli tools.
-Both the [Samba add-on][samba] and the [SSH add-on][ssh] should be the first add-ons a user should install before making changes to configuration in `/config/` (From the UI choose **Hass.io** which is located in the sidebar and then the Add-on store).
+7. It is important to provide yourself proper access, including the Hass.io CLI tools.
+Both the [Samba add-on][samba] and the [SSH add-on][ssh] should be the first add-ons you should install, before making changes to the configuration in the `/config/` folder.
+From the UI choose **Hass.io**, which is located in the sidebar and then the add-on store.

 <div class='note'>